 Paediatric Family-Centred Rehabilitation Programme

-The Paediatric Family-Centred Rehabilitation Programme is the national medical rehabilitation service for children and adolescents (birth – 18 years) requiring a complex specialised rehabilitation service.
+The Paediatric Family-Centred Rehabilitation Programme is the national medical rehabilitation service for children and adolescents up to 18 years requiring a complex specialised rehabilitation service.

 Referrals for the service are received from across the Republic of Ireland.
 The rehabilitation needs of each person referred can be assessed on an inpatient, day patient or outpatient basis.

-The Paediatric Programme at NRH has 8 beds (6 inpatient beds and 2 day places).
+The Paediatric Programme at the NRH has 10 beds (8 inpatient beds and 2 day-patient beds).

 In effect the Paediatric Programme is a microcosm of the three adult Programmes at NRH, providing rehabilitation services to children and adolescents who have significant who require medical rehabilitation as a result of conditions such as a brain injury, stroke, spinal cord injury, neurological disorders or limb absence.

 The Objectives of the Paediatric Programme Are:

 - To achieve the maximum rehabilitation potential of each child – physically, emotionally and cognitively.

 - To involve the children and young people and their families or carers in the rehabilitation process.